RIFLE: Imputation and Robust Inference from Low Order Marginals: Robust Quadratic Discriminant Analysis (Presence of Missing Values in the Target Feature)

+In Section~\ref{sec: robust_classification} we formalized robust quadratic discriminant analysis assuming the target variable is fully available.
+In this appendix, we study Problem~\eqref{robust_logistic_regression} when the target variable contains missing values.

-If the target feature contains missing values, the proposed algorithm for solving the optimization problem~\eqref{eq: robust_logistic_regression_finite} does not exploit the data points whose target feature is not available.
-However, such points can contain valuable statistical information about the underlying distribution of data.
+If the target feature contains missing values, the proposed algorithm for solving the optimization problem~\eqref{eq: robust_logistic_regression_finite} does not exploit the data points whose target feature is unavailable.
+However, such points can contain valuable statistical information about the underlying data distribution.
 Thus, we apply an Expectation Maximization (EM) procedure on the dataset as follows:

 Assume that a dataset consisting of $n+m$ samples.
 Let $(\bX_1, y_1), \dots, (\bX_n, y_n)$ be $n$ samples whose target variable is available and $(\bX_{n+1}, z_1), \dots, (\bX_{n+m}, z_m)$ are $m$ samples where their corresponding labels are missing.
 Similar to the previous case, we assume: